project

 Overview

-The Regulation of Nonprofits and Philanthropy Project conducts research on the regulatory frameworks that govern the nonprofit sector with the goals of (1) systematically documenting current regulations across states, (2) developing research tools to access those regulations and promote research through the nonprofit Legal Compendium, (3) conducting research on regulation of nonprofits and philanthropy to deepening our understanding of how policies impact nonprofits, and (4) promoting the diffusion of research and best practices through publications and convenings.
+The Regulation of Nonprofits and Philanthropy Project conducts research on the regulatory frameworks that govern the nonprofit sector with the goals of (1) systematically documenting current regulations across states, (2) developing research tools to access those regulations and promote research through the nonprofit Legal Compendium, (3) conducting research on regulation of nonprofits and philanthropy to deepen our understanding of how policies impact nonprofits, and (4) promoting the diffusion of research and best practices through publications and convenings.

 Project Contributors